ABOUT

 Nicol Allan (1931-2019)

-Galleries that exhibited Nicol Allan’s work during his lifetime include: Davis & Langdale Company, New York; the Parsons-Dreyfuss Gallery (Betty Parsons), New York; The Arts Club of Chicago; Taranman, London; the Sylvan Simone Gallery, Los Angeles; and the Cober Gallery, New York.
+Galleries that have exhibited Nicol Allan’s work include: Hirschl & Adler, New York; Laure Genillard Gallery, London; Davis & Langdale Company, New York; the Parsons-Dreyfuss Gallery (Betty Parsons), New York; The Arts Club of Chicago; Taranman, London; the Silvan Simone Gallery, Los Angeles; and the Cober Gallery, New York.

 Nicol Allan’s work is included in such public collections as: the Arts Council of Great Britain; the Art Institute of Chicago, the Christopher Hewitt Collection at the Ashmolean Museum, Oxford, England; the De Beers Art Collection, London; the Hood Museum, Dartmouth College, Hanover, New Hampshire; and the ARoS Aarhus Kunstmuseum, Denmark.